npedotnet/TGAReader/README.md

 ### 1. Add the source code to your project.

 **Java**
-- Add TGAReader.java to your project, and modify package statement.
+- Add src/java/TGAReader.java to your project, and modify package statement.

 **C**
-- Add tga_reader.c and tga_reader.h to your project.
+- Add src/c/tga_reader.{c,h} to your project.

 ### 2. Create a TGA binary data buffer.